opencog/lg-atomese/opencog/nlp/lg-parse/README.md

 When executed, the result of parsing the phrase text, using the specified dictionary, is placed in the atomspace.
-Execution returns a Sentencenode pointing at the parse results.
+Execution returns a SentenceNode pointing at the parse results.
 If the third, optional NumberNode is present, then that will be the number of parses that are captured.
 If the NumberNode is not present, it defaults to four.